-If installed properly, there is little danger of inhaling fibers, which are throat, eye, and skin irritants.
+If installed properly, there is little danger of inhaling fibers, which are throat, eye and skin irritants.
 Although the Occupational Safety and Health Administration still requires cancer warning labels on fiberglass insulation products, the American Lung Association states that glass fibers are not linked to increased cancer risk, even among glass fiber manufacturing workers.

 Fibers can escape into the air during installation—or if ductwork is not sealed properly—becoming a problem for residents.
 Because of the concern that fiberglass emits phenol-formaldehyde, some manufacturers have switched to nontoxic acrylic binders or have had their products certified by Greenguard as low-emitting products.
 (A low-emitting product has half of what the EPA considers elevated formaldehyde levels.)

-Loose-fill fiberglass seals air spaces best since it is blown in, preventing air movement and heat loss.
+Loose-fill fiberglass seals air spaces best because it is blown in, preventing air movement and heat loss.
 Low-density batts are most commonly used, but can lose up to 50 percent of their R-value in cold climates due to moisture infiltration.
 High-density batts cost more, but have a higher R-value; they will pay back the difference in lower energy bills, especially in cold climates.

-Foam insulations have greater environmental impacts than other types, due to extraction, refining and transport of raw materials such as natural gas and petroleum, and the use of ozone-depleting compounds in manufacture.
+Foam insulations have greater environmental impacts than other types, due to extraction, refining and transport of raw materials such as natural gas and petroleum and the use of ozone-depleting compounds in manufacture.
 However, they offer some significant benefits that can offset those drawbacks, including higher R-values for a given thickness and improved air sealing of surfaces.
 Over the lifespan of a home, foams will save more energy per inch of insulation because of these R-values and their durability.

 Check our home foam insulation Q&A to see what homeowners and contractors are saying about the pros and cons of foam insulation, including cost.

-Except in damp areas, such as below grade, polyisocyanurate is the environmentally preferable type of foam insulation.
+Except in damp areas, such as those below grade, polyisocyanurate is the environmentally preferable type of foam insulation.
 Polyiso is a rigid foam board, often backed with a foil layer serving as a vapor or radiant barrier, that can be used anywhere in the home.
 It is made with at least 9 percent recycled content, typically from mixed-color PET plastic bottles.
 Polyiso no longer uses ozone-depleting HCFCs (hydrochlorofluorocarbons) as a blowing agent to produce bubbles in foam.
 The flame retardants used in polyiso are also less toxic than those in other foam insulations.
 These facts, along with its high R-value, make polyiso preferable to extruded polystyrene and polyurethane foam insulation for all but below-grade or very damp applications.
 The Polyisocyanurate Insulation Manufacturers Association offers more in-depth information.

 There are two types of polystyrene: extruded (XPS) and expanded (EPS), also called blueboard and beadboard, respectively.
-While there is no minimum recycled content limit for polystyrene, products may have some amount of recycled content because polystyrene itself can be recycled.
+Although there is no minimum recycled content limit for polystyrene, products may have some amount of recycled content because polystyrene itself can be recycled.
 Polystyrene foams contain brominated flame retardants that raise serious health and environmental concerns, since some brominated compounds are bioaccumulative.
 XPS is more expensive than EPS and has a slightly higher R-value.
-XPS is more moisture resistant and suitable for below-grade applications, but EPS can be used below grade if coated with a plastic or foil film.
+XPS is more moisture-resistant and suitable for below-grade applications, but EPS can be used below grade if coated with a plastic or foil film.

 Spray polyurethane foam (SPF) is an expanding foam made of polyiso and a polyol resin, which can be partially soy-based, used to fill cavities in walls.
 It contains a minimum of 5 percent recycled content.

 SPF is installed into wall cavities through holes, like loose-fill insulation.
-SPF forms an airtight barrier and is water resistant, so you don’t need a vapor barrier.
+SPF forms an airtight barrier and is water-resistant, so you don’t need a vapor barrier.
 It does not sag or settle, and it's not attractive to insects.
-Once SPF has cured (which takes 24 hours at most) it is inert and does not affect indoor air quality.
+Once SPF has cured (which takes 24 hours at most), it is inert and does not affect indoor air quality.
 Filling cavities with foam may reduce the drying potential of a wall, so you should seek the advice of a building professional before remodeling.

 HCFC blowing agents have been replaced by HFCs (hydrofluorocarbons, which do not harm the ozone layer), carbon dioxide or water.
-Formaldehyde was once common in polyurethane insulation but is no longer used.
+Formaldehyde was once common in polyurethane insulation, but is no longer used.